Code-Institute-Submissions/crossword-generator/README.md

 The second phase involved writing the code to generate the crossword, and allow the user to enter their guesses on the crossword grid.

 ## Data Model
+There are two independent aspects to the Data Model used:
+1. The assembly of a dictionary of words; the raw material for the crossword generator
+2. The internal structure of the Crossword class, and the Clue and Word classes that it employs
+### 1: Dictionary containing words, frequencies and definitions
 The data assembled in the initial stage of development was saved to file in json format, to enable easy cross-platform future use and avoid tightly coupling the word dictionary to the particular code in this project.

 Next, the json file was read into a format that could be used by the Python code.
 The imported data was organised into 2 python dictionaries.
 - The first was dict_by_length, which had as keys the set of all lengths of the words in the source data.
 The value for each key is a list containing all the words (as strings) of that length.
 - The second was word_dict, which has as keys the set of all possible words.
 The value here for each was a list whose first element was the word frequency, and whose second element was a nested list of the possible definitions of that word.

 An object-oriented approach was employed for the process of crossword generation.
 The concepts of Word, Clue, and Crossword were encapsulated in their own respective classes.
 The Crossword class is the most complex of these, as it is responsible for the task of generating legal crossword puzzles within a set of constraints.

+### 2: Crossword, Clue and Word classes
+-   The Crossword class is composed of the following data structures.
+    - **crossword.grid** A 2-dimensional array of characters, with values as follows.
+    Unused squares are represented by a '_'

 ## Execution Paths